Donella H Meadows

 Chosen at random from all the resources listed:

-- Systems Engineering by Andrew P. Sage
+- Methodology for Large Scale Systems by Andrew P. Sage